yetanalytics/lrsql/doc/startup.md

 - Download and unzip the SQL LRS package and place it in your preferred directory.
 Latest distributions can be found [here](https://github.com/yetanalytics/lrsql/releases)

 #### 2. HTTPS Config
 - In order to support HTTPS, SQL LRS automatically creates a temporary self-signed certificate upon startup.
+These are appropriate for testing and development but not for a production context.
 - If you have a valid TLS certificate you would like to use you can find more instructions for installing it [here](https.md).

 #### 3. Configuration Variables